Generic selectors

 Purity99.9% – 99.99%Ensures high-quality films with minimal defects

-Thickness3 – 6 mmDetermines sputtering efficiency
+Thickness3 – 6 mmInfluences sputtering performance and lifetime

 Comparison with Related Materials